 - 30 M

 - Serves 4

-This burrata with asparagus makes a lovely and elegant salad, the majority of which could be prepped in advance.
+This burrata with asparagus makes an elegant salad, the majority of which could be prepped in advance.
 It also has the added advantage of being very simple—the hardest part is to make sure to not overcook the asparagus (and not to eat all of the burrata while assembling the salad).